currently-coding/knowledge/00 Karteikarten 1/English/vocabulary.md

-to induce(verb) (Certain medications can induce drowsiness., The current economic situation induces people to invest more., We will now induce narcosis.) ::: veranlassen, hervorrufen, anregen reminder(noun) (We received a reminder for this invoice., The monument acts as a reminder of the past., I forgot to pay the bill and received a reminder.) ::: Mahnung, Erinnerung, Zahlungserinnerung whereby(adverb) () ::: wobei, wodurch, womit
+to induce(verb) (Certain medications can induce drowsiness., The current economic situation induces people to invest more., We will now induce narcosis.) ::: veranlassen, hervorrufen, anregen reminder(noun) (We received a reminder for this invoice., The monument acts as a reminder of the past., I forgot to pay the bill and received a reminder.) ::: Mahnung, Erinnerung, Zahlungserinnerung whereby(adverb) () ::: wobei, wodurch, womit to reside(verb) (My parents reside in another country., During our last vacation we resided in a luxurious mansion., He tried to express the love that resided in his heart.) ::: sich aufhalten, wohnen, residieren compound(noun) (Brine is a compound of salt and water., The splitting of the chemical compound was a success., A compound is formed by two or more elements., When the soldiers arrived, they established a compound.) ::: Verbindung, Mischung, Lager compound(adjective) (The lesson was about compound adjectives.) ::: zusammengesetzt to compound(verb) () ::: verbinden, erschweren, zusammensetzen to conclude(verb) (To conclude her letter she wrote 'kind regards'., To conclude her letter she wrote 'kind regards'., The student concluded the essay with a quote., The book concluded in a surprising manner.) ::: schließen, abschließen, abschließen craft(noun) (I want to learn a craft like mosaics or carving., The craft crossed the river in a few minutes.) ::: Handwerk, Schiff, Fahrzeug to craft(verb) (The goldsmith crafted a beautiful ring.) ::: gestalten, fertigen, handwerklich herstellen to call attention(verb) () ::: aufmerksam machen to call attention to(verb) (The speaker wants to call attention to the sensitive issue.) ::: aufmerksam machen auf interpretation(noun) (This is clearly the only feasible interpretation.) ::: Auslegung, Interpretation, Deutung to interpret(verb) (Every critic interpreted the play differently., I am not sure how to interpret his silence., They interpreted the speech into other European languages., I was not sure how to interpret his statement.) ::: interpretieren, auslegen, dolmetschen
+Interpretation(noun) (Dies ist eindeutig die einzig mögliche Interpretation., Die moderne Interpretation der Melodie ist so gut wie das Original.) ::: interpretation, rendition, construction ongoing(adjective) (Learning is an ongoing, lifelong process., Learning is an ongoing process.) ::: kontinuierlich, permanent, ständig yet(adverb) (I was tired, yet I decided to go to the concert., Is it time to go to bed yet?, Are we there yet?) ::: dennoch, zugleich, schon yet(conjunction) (The car is beautiful, yet expensive.) ::: doch, trotzdem to invade(verb) (The Vikings were known for invading coastal towns.) ::: eindringen, überfallen, invadieren